top of page

 Policy Truthfulness:

+A life insurance policy is a legally binding contract between the Insured & the Insurance Company.
 It is important to tell the truth on the application, answer each question accurately, & review these questions before you sign.
-A insurance policy is a legal binding contract between the insured & the insurance company.
 Misrepresentations on a Life Insurance policy are a form of insurance fraud.
-Meaning if the insurance company discovers false statements on your application after it issues your policy or in the processing of a claim, they may be within their rights to reduce your coverage, cancel your coverage, or even deny the claim entirely.
+This means that if the insurance company discovers false statements on your application after it issues your policy or during a claim, they may be within their rights to reduce your coverage, cancel your coverage, or even deny the claim.

 Your Affordability: